BlackHolePerturbationToolkit/Fast_Self-Forced_Inspirals/README.md

 Software to rapidly compute inspirals trajectories and their associated waveforms for eccentric small mass-ratio inspirals into a Schwarzschild black hole.
 The computed inspirals and waveform include local self-force effects.

+Details of the near-identity transformation method used can be found in: https://arxiv.org/abs/1802.05281

 ### Dependencies

 The NIT inspiral code depends upon: